microsoft/vscode-cmake-tools/docs/configure.md

 Regardless of generator, CMake Tools always supports building from within Visual Studio Code.
 If you are building from within Visual Studio Code, we recommend you use the [Ninja build tool](https://ninja-build.org/).

-## How CMake Tools configures
+## The CMake Tools configure step

-CMake Tools drives CMake via CMake Server, an execution mode of CMake that provides a persistent connection to get project information.
+CMake Tools drives CMake via the cmake-file-api which provides project info via a file on disk.

 When CMake Tools runs the configure step, it takes the following into consideration: